performikon/startkit0/memory-bank/decisionLog.md

 - Standardized timestamp format: [YYYY-MM-DD HH:MM:SS]
 - Created README.md with overall memory bank guidelines
 - Reorganized content to eliminate duplication between files

+### [2025-05-08 16:37:00] - Recommendations for Future Configuration System Improvements

+#### Decision

+- Document recommendations for future improvements to the centralized configuration system.

+#### Rationale

+- Capture potential enhancements and considerations for the configuration system's evolution.

+#### Implementation Details

+- Consider adding support for dynamic configuration updates without requiring application restarts.
+- Explore integrating a dedicated configuration management tool for more complex scenarios.
+- Enhance validation to include cross-field dependencies and more complex rules.
+- Implement encryption for sensitive configuration values stored in environment variables or other sources.
+- Develop a clear strategy for managing configuration secrets in different deployment environments.